Goodell Creek Campground Overview

 Goodell Creek Campground is a small, yet comfortable facility close to the town of Newhalem, Washington along the Skagit River.
 It is surrounded by forests that that can be explored through the area's many hiking trails.
 The campground has individual campsites as well as two group sites.
 It is private and secluded, yet the town, a visitor center and other amenities are close by.

 The campground is set along the Skagit River.
-The entire facility offers drinking water, vault toilets, and paved roads.
+The entire facility offers drinking water, vault toilets, trash and recycling, and paved roads.
+Each campsite includes a bear box for food storage, a picnic table, and a fire ring.

-The campground is forested with western redcedar, western hemlock, Douglas-fir, wild red huckleberries, and other native shrubs.
+The campground has a shaded forested canopy with western redcedar, western hemlock, Douglas-fir, wild red huckleberries, and other native shrubs.
 Nearby is Newhalem Creek and the Skagit River.
 The river is the largest river that flows into the Puget Sound area and provides critical habitat for all species of Pacific salmon.
-The river drains cold, clean glacial melt-water from the mountains of British Columbia and northern Washington.
+The river drains cold, clean glacial meltwater from the mountains of British Columbia and northern Washington.
 Bald eagles return to its shores every winter.

 Directions to Campground

-Goodell Creek Campground is located at mile marker 119 on State Route 20.
+Goodell Creek Campground is located at mile post 119 on State Route 20.
 From Burlington, WA, drive 60 miles east on State Route 20.
+The west entrance to the park is at mile post 112.
 From Twisp, WA, drive 82 miles west on State Route 20.